nih-cfde/use-case-library-build/library/uc-0009-check-cfde-portal-submissions.md

 can review which are ready to incorporate into the portal.

 She logs on to the portal interface and looks at summaries of their data submissions.
-Next she notifies Ann, the person on her team who makes the final decision, that it is time to do a final review of the data.
+Next she notifies Ann, a Data Administrator on her team who makes the final decision, that it is time to do a final review of the data.